 3. Review Changes Like PRs

-AI edits can be ambitious – one time it refactored multiple projects to fix problems that it introduced.
+AI edits can be ambitious – one time it refactored multiple projects to fix problems that it introduced in the first place.

 - Review the diffs carefully